Migrate containers to Google Cloud: Migrate from Kubernetes to GKE

 • Logging, monitoring, and profiling.
 Assess the logging, monitoring, and profiling processes that you have in place to monitor the health of your source environment, the metrics of interest, and how you're consuming data provided by these processes.

-• Cluster authentication.
+• Authentication.
 Assess how you're authenticating against your source environment.

 • Provision and configure your resources.
 To prepare your source environment, you might have designed and implemented processes that provision and configure resources.
 For example, you might be using Terraform along with configuration management tools to provision and configure resources in your source environment.